icebob/moleculer-java-site/src/transporters.md

 ### Internal Transporter

-Internal Transporter is a built-in message bus that can connect multiple ServiceBrokers running in the same JVM.
+Internal `Transporter` is a built-in message bus that can connect multiple `ServiceBrokers` running in the same JVM.
-This Transporter is primarily used for testing purposes.
+This `Transporter` is primarily used for testing purposes (eg. for testing `Serializers`, `Listeners` or `Actions`).
-The calls are made in separate Threads, so call timeouts can be used.
+The calls are made in separate `Threads`, so call timeouts can be used.

 Using the shared (static) communication group: